 Fraudulent Insurance Sellers – Avoid the Scam

-The saying “If it’s too good to be true, it probably is” applies to insurance.
+The “If it’s too good to be true, it probably is” applies to insurance.
 In recent years, there has been a spate of individuals posing as insurance brokers or agents peddling fraudulent insurance to unsuspecting users.
-If you’re not careful when you shop for insurance, you could become the victim of fraud.
+If you’re not careful when you shop for insurance, you could become a victim of fraud.

 When does insurance fraud happen?

-Insurance fraud occurs when any party involved in the insurance, whether the consumer, the company or the agent commits deliberate deception to obtain illegitimate gains.
-Therefore it can occur during buying, using or selling.
+Insurance fraud occurs when any party involved in the insurance, whether the consumer, the company or the agent, commits deliberate deception to obtain illegitimate gains.
+Therefore it can occur during buying, using, or selling.

 How are fraudulent insurance policies sold?